ms-iot/ros_msft_luis/README.md

  Primary Key - In the Manage Tab --> Azure Resources --> Prediction Resources --> Primary Key

  Location - In the Manage Tab --> Azure Resources --> Rediction Resources --> Location

+The ROS node requires the following information from the  portal of [speech studio](https://speech.microsoft.com/portal?noredirect=true)

+ Speech Resource Key

+ Region information example "westus" if it is "West US", "westus2" if it is "West US 2"

 The LUIS ROS node can be configured two ways - by embedded in the Azure resource keys in the launch file, or setting them in the environment.